jose0628/Data-Engineering---USA-Immigration/README.md

 2. **Apache AirFlow 2.0.1 has an error in the official documentation, and I created a video to fix it and share it with the world (Sharing is caring) [FIX THAT BUG](https://youtu.be/RVKRtgDIh8A))**
 3. Clone the repository and all the datasets should be in the **dags** folder (It will be loaded in the docker volume based on the official Apache AirFlow 2.0.1 yaml file)

+4. Configure your connector to your Redshift, RDS or local database instance
 4. Find the dag for this project and run it.

 ##### Side notes: Apache AirFlow 2.0.1 yaml file (it is also in step 2)